A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: Conclusions

 \section{Conclusions}

 We have constructed a covariant gauge theory for scalar dynamical fractons interacting via a symmetric tensor gauge field mediator.
-The model, constructed based on purely gauge principles, is composed by the Blasi-Maggiore action for the tensor gauge field \cite{Blasi:2022mbl,Bertolini:2022ijb,Bertolini:2023juh} and a covariant generalization of Pretko's action \cite{Pretko:2020cko} for scalar fractonic matter.
+The model, constructed based on purely gauge principles, is composed of the Blasi-Maggiore action for the tensor gauge field \cite{Blasi:2022mbl,Bertolini:2022ijb,Bertolini:2023juh} and a covariant generalization of Pretko's action \cite{Pretko:2020cko} for scalar fractonic matter.
 The model we constructed, just like the non-covariant proposal of \cite{Pretko:2020cko}, is a quartic model on the scalar fields.
 As a consequence, no direct perturbative analysis is at our disposal.
 Nevertheless, we have found a way to obtain an effective action carrying a quadratic piece in the fields, therefore revealing a perturbative sector for the model.

+We have discussed the classical field equations of the model.
+We found an exact solution of constant fracton field coexisting with fractonic light-like massive waves.
+This solution is consistent with the natural immobility tendency of fractons.
+It seems thus that the fracton constant configuration is persistent, and its effect on fractonic waves is that of generating mass for these waves.

+Going to the linearized equations around the fracton background, we found that the gauge field fluctuation remains behaving as massive waves while the background remains solid.
+The fracton fluctuations also do not interact with the waves, obeying a free equation of fourth order.

-By studying the 2-point function of the effective fractonic matter field, even in a zero temperature environment, we were able to find four fractonic phases based on the values of the parameters of the model.
-Our results show that the effective model obtained can travel between phases where no fractons are allowed, massless fractons appear, a mixed phase of massless fractons and massive ones co-exist, and a full massive fractonic phase emerges.
-Our conclusion is that the model is suitable to describe not only gapless fractonic models and massive fractons, but also mixed phases and a diluted phase where no fracton modes appear at all.
+By studying the dispersion relation of the effective fractonic matter field, even in a zero temperature environment, we were able to find at least six fractonic phases based on the values of some parameters of the model.
+Our results show that the effective model obtained can travel between phases where no fractons are allowed, massless fractons appear, a mixed phase of massless fractons and massive ones co-exist, a full massive fractonic phase emerges, and, in one specific case, tachyonic modes show up.
+In these phases, there are also evidences that fractonic bound states may appear, a very welcome feature for a fractonic model.
+Our conclusion is that the model is suitable to describe not only gapless fractonic models and massive fractons, but also mixed phases, and a diluted phase where no fracton modes appear at all.